-Last but not least, the price of a vote is much higher for the extreme parties than for the other political parties: between $\in 27$ and $\in 59$ in France for the Communists and, most particularly, between $\in 29$ and $\in 93$ for the FN.
-In the UK, meanwhile, it ranges from $\in 5$ to $\in 52$ for UKIP.
+Last but not least, the price of a vote is much higher for the extreme parties than for the other political parties: between ≤ 27 and ≤ 59 in France for the Communists and, most particularly, between ≤ 29 and ≤ 93 for the FN and between ≤ 5 and ≤ 52 for the UKIP.
 This difference is persistent through time, though it is volatile and appears to decrease in the UK.

-How can we rationalize the fact that campaign spending seems to be systematically less efficient for the extreme-right than for the other political parties?
-And that it has changed over time?
-A first potential explanation is the existence of a social stigma attached to extreme-right voting, which makes it a priori less acceptable for citizens to campaign or vote for far-right parties (Harteveld et al., 2019a,b).
+How can we rationalize the fact that campaign spending seems to be systematically less efficient (and more volatile) for the far-right than for the other political parties?39 A first potential explanation is the existence of a social stigma attached to extreme-right voting, which makes it a priori less acceptable for citizens to campaign or vote for far-right parties (Harteveld et al., 2019a,b).
 Because of this, it may be more difficult for extreme-right candidates to persuade undecided voters.
 To investigate whether this is the case, we use the fact that, for many reasons, the intensity of this stigma can vary from one electoral district to another.
-In France, we capture this by the results obtained by the extreme-right candidates at the elections before our period of interest.
+In France, we capture this by the results obtained by the extreme-right candidates at the last legislative elections before our period of interest (the 1988 elections).
 In the UK, because UKIP was created in 1993, we use their vote share at the 1999 European elections.
 We thus split our electoral districts using the median of these variables, and estimate equation (8) separately for low-stigma districts thus defined (online Appendix Tables D.23 and D.25) and for high-stigma districts (online Appendix Tables D.24 and D.26).
-We find that, in both countries, the coefficient associated with an increase in spending by the extreme-right party is higher in low-stigma districts (0.22 / 2.45) than in high-stigma districts (0.07 / 1.77).
+We find that, in both countries, the coefficient associated with an increase in spending by the extreme-right party is higher in low-stigma districts (0.36 / 2.45) than in high-stigma districts (0.31 / 1.77).